-At The Law Offices of Jonny Kousa, P.L., our legal team is highly knowledgeable and experienced in the field of divorce and family law in Broward County.
-We can help you get through this painful time in your life and work towards a positive outcome on all issues involved.
+At The Law Offices of Jonny Kousa, P.L., our divorce attorney in Broward County, is highly knowledgeable and experienced in family law.
+Our Broward County family law attorney can help you through this painful time and work toward a positive outcome on all family law issues involved.

 In a divorce where children are involved, matters can be especially heated.
 Topics of where your children will live and who will pay support can be grounds for arguments between you and your spouse.
-We understand how hard it can be to make this type of decision and we are here to guide you throughout the complex legal process.
-We are happy to help you with divorce matters throughout Broward County, FL.
+Our divorce attorney in Broward County understands how hard it can be to make these decisions, and our lawyers are here to guide you through the complex legal process.
+Our family law firm can help you with divorce through Fort Lauderdale, Coconut Creek, and Broward County, Florida.

-When you have made the decision to pursue divorce, it is important to remember that you have a number of different options.
-There are more options than just one avenue of divorce - we can explain the different methods which are available to you and explore the one which is most suited to your needs.
+When deciding to pursue a divorce, it is essential to remember that you have several different options.
+There are more options than just one avenue of divorce.
+Our divorce lawyer in Broward County can explain the various methods available to you and explore the one most suited to your needs.

 There are four types of divorce cases we handle:

 In Florida, you do not need to prove that your spouse is at fault for the end of your marriage.
-Known as a “no-fault state,” you only need to state that the marriage is irretrievably broken, or has deteriorated to a point where there is no chance for the two of you to reconcile and get back together.
+Florida is a “no-fault state,” so you only need to claim that the marriage is irretrievably broken or has deteriorated to a point where there is no chance for the two of you to reconcile and get back together.

-Fault may be considered in cases such as custody or alimony; for example, a spouse has had a history of alcoholism, the courts can consider that spouse to be irresponsible.
-They may not receive the custody or alimony arrangement that they desire.
+The fault may be considered in divorce cases such as custody or alimony.
+For example, if a spouse has had a history of alcoholism, the Broward County courts can consider that spouse to be irresponsible.
+As a result, they may not receive the custody or alimony arrangement they desire.

 Remember that before a judge can finalize your divorce, you must have met minimum residency requirements.
-At least one spouse must have been a continuing resident of the state of Florida for at least six months.
-You can show your state ID, driver’s license card, a voter registration card, or provide a testimonial witness, as examples.
+In addition, at least one spouse must have been a continuous resident of the state of Florida for at least six months.
+You can show your state ID, driver’s license card, a voter registration card or provide a testimonial witness, as examples.